 If there’s anything we’ve seen proven in recent times, it’s that you can never anticipate all the challenges that a field service business will have to face; even a year from now, who knows where you’ll be?
 But at least with the options there, you can be better prepared to face them…

 Most appointment management software comes with a degree of customization available and it’s only when you actually start using it that you discover it wasn’t perhaps as flexible as you would have wished.
+It goes without saying that flexibility is an underrated feature.
 This is why it’s important to ask customization-related questions when you’re deciding on a solution.

 Having access to advanced customization options, particularly during challenging times, can significantly influence the effectiveness of your business.
 When it comes to service appointment descriptions, for example, they look pretty straightforward: make it clear what job you’re actually doing and recording so that it’s easy to organize and filter.
 But when you log in hundreds or thousands of jobs per week, you always find yourself with a variety of situations.